ionic-team/stencil-site/src/docs-md/reference/decorators.md

   ...
 }
 ```

+> Note, you can also link directly to `.scss` files

 The component decorator also has a `host` option.
 This allows you to set CSS classes and attributes on the component you are building.